tbhardwick/electron_app_hello_world/README.md

     *   **Returns:** `Object`
         *   `status: number`: Result code (`ERR_NONE` (0) is assumed).
         *   `value: boolean`: The state of the DIO pin (true for active/high, false for inactive/low).
+    *   **Note:** Issues were encountered when calling this function individually for higher `dionum` values (9-12) via Electron's IPC mechanism, resulting in "Invalid DIO number specified" errors originating from the native library, even though the same `dionum` values work in other contexts.
+Use `getAllDioStates` for reliable polling.

 *   **`extDIOWr(dionum: number, dioval: boolean, coreHandle: number): number`**
     *   **Description:** Sets the state of a single external digital I/O pin.